Tepper, Icahn, Cohen top Forbes hedge fund rich list for 2012

 That portfolio began 2013 on a strong footing, adding 6.42 percent in January, according to recent data from HSBC’s Private Bank.

-Corporate agitator Carl Icahn came in second place on the Forbes list, with earnings of $1.9 billion for the year.
+Corporate agititor Carl Icahn came in second place on the Forbes list, with earnings of $1.9 billion for the year.

 James Simons, the retired founder of Renaissance Technologies Corp., tied Cohen for third place on the list.
 Forbes calculated that both men took home $1.3 billion for the year.
 Simons still has a considerable stake in Renaissance.